gimlet-io/gimlet-documentation/src/pages/blog/streamlit-community-cloud-vs-kubernetes.md

 ---
-title: 'Streamlit Community Cloud vs. Gimlet: Deploying Streamlit Applications'
+title: 'Streamlit Community Cloud vs Kubernetes'
 date: '2024-02-13'
 description: "Streamlit is one of the most popular Python frameworks.
 In this blog post, we’ll check out how to make it public via Streamlit’s Community Cloud, as a Helm chart, and deploy it in Kubernetes through Gimlet."
 image: gimlet-io-whats-next-for-fluxcd-and-gimlet.jpg